SvenMichaelKlose/tunix/src/contrib/small-c/README.md

 # Overview

-Small C is an enhanced version of the public domain compiler for a subset of the C programming language, based on
+This is a compiler for a subset of the C programming language.

+## Intent

+This ersion intents to add documentation and self-hosting on 6502-CPU platforms.

+# Compilation And Usage

+Use the provided Makefile appropriate for your system (`System V` or `BSD`).
+Warnings by the host compiler are pretty normal.

+# Contributions And Contributors
-Chris Lewis' revival of Ron Cain's original Small C compiler.

-Chris Lewis introduced several upgrades and new features while maintaining the simplicity and fun of tinkering that the earlier versions promoted.
+This version is based on Chris Lewis' revival of Ron Cain's original Small-C compiler.
+He introduced several upgrades and new features while maintaining the simplicity and fun of tinkering that the earlier versions promoted.

 P.L.
 Woods added ANSI-style argument type declarations.